agourlay/cornichon/README.md

 An ```AssertStep``` can be understood as the following function ```Sesssion => Assertion```.
 Its goal is to describe an expectation.

-The test engine is responsible to test the validity of the provided ```Assertion``` which can be one of the 4 following family:
+The test engine is responsible to test the validity of the provided ```Assertion``` which can be one of the following:

 * Equality assertions : test the equality of two objects using the cats ```Equals``` typeclass.
   * GenericEqualityAssertion to leave all the details to Cornichon